Bachelor's Degree in Life Sciences

 - Fundamentals of Structural Biochemistry

-- Study methods: identification, measurement of expression levels, protein purification; analysis of protein complex interactions
+- Research methods: protein identification, quantification of expression levels, and purification; analysis of protein complex interactions

-- 2 MANDATORY hands-on workshops throughout the day
+- 2 mandatory hands-on workshops held during the day

-PAL3ISER – Environmental Engineering – Radiobiology – Health Nutrition
+PAL3ISER – Environmental Engineering – Radiobiology – Nutrition and Health

-– 5 ECTS – Objectives Gain an overview of the various careers available to graduates of the Environmental Health Project Management program.
+– 5 ECTS – Objectives: To gain an overview of the various career paths offered by the Project Management in Healthcare track

 - Health, Safety, and Environment Manager